waifuai/paraphrase-human-sentence-classifier/README.md

-# Human vs. Machine Sentence Classifier (Google Gemini API)
+# Human vs. Machine Sentence Classifier (Google GenAI SDK)

-This project classifies whether a sentence is human-generated or machine-generated (e.g., paraphrased) using the Google Gemini API.
+This project classifies whether a sentence is human-generated or machine-generated using the Google GenAI SDK.

 ## Overview

-The classifier sends sentences to a specified Google Gemini model (defaulting to `gemini-2.5-pro`) via the `google-generativeai` Python library.
+The classifier sends sentences to a specified Google Gemini model (defaulting to `gemini-2.5-pro`) via the new Google GenAI SDK using a central client.
 A carefully crafted prompt instructs the model to return '1' for human-written text and '0' for machine-generated text.
 The project includes scripts for evaluation and basic data handling.

 ## Setup